• Skip to primary navigation

 Note: To get the most from our ACCA TX Flashcards – browse them from Left to Right

-In what circumstances will an Annual Allowance (AA) Charge arise on a personal taxpayer
+In what circumstances will an Annual Allowance (AA) Charge arise on a taxpayer?

 Where tax relieved contributions are paid in excess of the AA limit (including any brought forward unused allowances), then there will be an AA charge.
-This charge is subject to income tax at a person’s marginal rate(s).
+This charge is subject to income tax at a taxpayer’s marginal rate(s) of tax and is added to the taxpayer’s Income Tax Liability.

 Class 1 Employer / Secondary contributions and Class 1A contributions